TimOliver/TOWebViewController/README.md

 TOModalWebViewController is another entry in my "re-inventing-the-wheel" collection for my commercial iOS app, [iComics](http://icomics.co/).
-As you can see from the screenshot, TOModalWebViewController is your standard web view controller designed with the intention of being able to quickly show the user a web page without needing to suspend the app and moving to Safari (or Chrome).
+As you can see from the screenshot, TOModalWebViewController is your standard web view controller designed with the intention of being able to quickly show the user web content without needing to switch to another app.

 ## So.
 Why was it necessary to write a new one from scratch?

-While I've already written a couple of Web View Controllers from scratch for other projects before (Most notably, in [iPokédex](http://www.ubergames.net/projects/ipokedex) ), they've always been really quick, slapdash implementations that I put together in 5 minutes.
-With iComics, and the myriad number of web enabled features I'm gearing up to add to it, I decided writing a really nice, elegant, flexible one that can handle all of my requirements would be the be the best way to go.
+While I've already written a couple of web view controllers from scratch for other projects before (Most notably, in [iPokédex](http://www.ubergames.net/projects/ipokedex) ), they've always been really quick, slapdash implementations that I put together in 5 minutes, that barely fit the job, but were often not really reusable in other projects.
+With iComics, and the myriad number of web enabled features I'm gearing up to add to it, I decided writing a really nice, elegant, flexible one that can handle all of my requirements, not to mention would be properly reusable in other projects would be the be the best way to go.

 ## Features